epxlp/Genetics_short_course_2016/pract2_PopgenAssoc/Exercises/README.md

 # Practical 2: Population Genetics & Association
 # Objectives
+We will use the Plink software (help here: zzz.bwh.harvard.edu/plink) to:
 1. Calculate some simple population genetic parameters
 2. Carry out a single SNP association